ydb-platform/ydb-embedded-ui/README.md

 ### Custom configuration in dev mode with .env file

 You can run the app with your own params by adding `.env` file to project root.
+There is an example in `.env.example`.

 1. Add `.env` file to project root.